LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock/epcnnfbjfcgphgdmggkamkmgojdagdnn).
-* On WSJ if you are already viewing an article and click into another article and the paywall comes up, try refreshing the page (and click 🗙 to close the "Continue reading your article with a WSJ membership" popup).
+* On some sites if you open an article and the paywall comes up try refreshing the page.
 * For The Denver Post turn off uBlock.

 ### License